 wayOUT Los Angeles was founded in 2019 as the third local chapter in the wayOUT family.
 With chapter members from an incredibly diverse background, wayOUT LA has become a family to each other while staking a claim in the Los Angeles LGBTQ+ community.

-It may be LaLaLand, but this group has their feet firmly on the ground and is ready to fundraise again in 2020.
+It may be LaLaLand, but this group has their feet firmly on the ground and is ready to fundraise again this year.

 ABOUT wayOUT LOS ANGELES